Gender pay gap in the United States: Statistics

 Median weekly earnings of full-time wage and salary workers, by sex, race, and ethnicity, 2009.

 The Census Bureau tracks yearly earnings, which includes bonuses.
 The Bureau of Labor Statistics tracks weekly earnings, which does not include bonuses.
+In 2024, women who were full-time wage and salary workers had median usual weekly earnings of $1,043, compared with $1,261 for men, a female-to-male earnings ratio of 82.7%.
+These annual averages are unadjusted comparisons and do not control for differences such as work experience, specialization, job skills, or responsibilities.
 In 1980, women earned 60.2 percent of what men earned.
 In 1990, 71.6 percent.
 In 2000, 73.7.
 In 2009, 77.0.
 In 2018, 81.1.
 In 2022, Pew Research concluded that the unadjusted gap has been essentially static for 20 years among the overall workforce at around 20-22%, though it has narrowed somewhat amongst younger workers.
-Pew also found that as of the end of 2021, the COVID-19 pandemic did not appear to have widened the gap.In the third quarter of 2021, women earned 86% of what men earned in median hourly wages, compared to 85% two years earlier.
+Pew also found that as of the end of 2021, the COVID-19 pandemic did not appear to have widened the gap.
+In the third quarter of 2021, women earned 86% of what men earned in median hourly wages, compared to 85% two years earlier.
 The overall pay gap reflects that employed women tend to have higher educational attainment than employed men.
-In 2021, 48% of employed women aged 25 and older had at least a bachelor’s degree, compared to 40% of men.
-Women’s earnings are somewhat boosted by this educational advantage, which helps maintain the overall gap.
+In 2021, 48% of employed women aged 25 and older had at least a bachelor's degree, compared to 40% of men.
+Women's earnings are somewhat boosted by this educational advantage, which helps maintain the overall gap.